andrepucas/ia_oizys_simplexity_2021/README.md

 For more detailed information on this heuristic, visit branch [V5] of this repository.

+### Results

+For some unknown reason to us, V5 actually underperformed in our tests, losing to MinimaxD2 once, when V4 had won both games.
+The AI also made some weird unexpected moves in the beggining of games and elongated games when it could win them way earlier.
+For this reason, we decided to stick with V4 for the competition.

 ## References

 * [TicTacToe Minimax], by [Nuno Fachada].